space HOME | MY CART | MY ORDERS | WISH LIST | TWEET | FAQ | CONTACT US

 Price

-Click here to enlarge image and see more about item 7879: Bennington #1563 Fighting Cock plaque trivet
+Click here to enlarge image and see more about item 7067: Bennington Potters #1652 Jonah Whale

 Click for more detail...

-Bennington #1563 Fighting Cock plaque trivet Here is a whimsical modern stoneware piece from the late David Gil at Bennington Potters in Vermont. started by David Gil in 1948.
-It is from 1962-1964 period when Gil included only the words Bennington Potters and used the asterisk with the shape number alone.
+Bennington Potters #1652 Jonah Whale Here is a whimsical modern stoneware piece from the late David Gil at Bennington Potters in Vermont. started by David Gil in 1948.
+It is from the the post-1960 time period when Gil began to use the words Bennington Potters on pieces after having used a transition mark which included both the words Design Cooperative and Bennington Vermont.

 Bennington Potters are among the few American studio potteries that turned into production potteries in the midcentury.
-It evolved from a co-operative into a full-blown pottery.
+It evolved into a co-operative of different art potters.

 After 1960, they made their bread and butter by making gorgeous modern styled dinnerware that was distributed throughout the US and sold in fine department stores.
 In their 1964 catalogue, Gil described their creations as "Art Objects in the Practical Realm" - Museum Honored, Hand-crafted, Modestly Priced,"